Key Essentials for Optimizing Patient Care 2017

 In response to evaluations from previous activity participants, focused education blocks were developed to cover the following topics: Cardiology, OB GYN / Pediatrics, Family Medicine/Psychiatry and Pain Management/OMM.
 Lecturing faculty were chosen based on their clinical research, thorough experience, and clinical distinction in their respective fields.
 This series will assemble a prominent group of physicians to discover convenient, current recommendations and protocols and advances in treatments in each of the chosen focus areas.

 UPON COMPLETION OF THIS SERIES, PARTICIPANTS SHOULD BE ABLE TO:

-- Evaluate new guidelines on the management of patients with cardiovascular disease.
+- Evaluate guidelines on the management of patients with cardiovascular disease

-- Evaluate new guidelines on the management of psychiatric illness.
+- Evaluate new guidelines on the management of female incontinence and interstitial cystitis

 CATEGORY 1A CME @Rowan University School of Osteopathic Medicine

 Our Category 1-A CME Programming enables the busy healthcare practitioner to have the option to obtain needed education credits in either a convenient, close to home forum OR participate online.
 We feature nationally recognized academicians addressing contemporary medical topics.
 Our attendees are learning through both traditional lecture and innovative interactive formats utilizing the latest technologies.
 If you participate onsite, be ready to learn, have fun, and reconnect with many local health professionals and colleagues with whom you have worked in the past and know in the region.
 If you participate online, enjoy our programs from the comfort of your own home or office.
 Either way you will benefit from this great learning experience and receive Category 1-A CME credit.